samlss/XAnimator/README.md

 <br/>

 ## note
-You can use the same ScrollView and HorizontalScrollView as you normally would, but use a custom XAnimatorScrollView/XAnimatorHorizontalScrollView here.
-And XAnimatorLinearLayout (orientation property should also be specified)
+You can use the custome layout XAnimatorScrollView/XAnimatorHorizontalScrollView and XAnimatorLinearLayout (orientation property should also be specified), like when you use the ScrollView/HorizontalScrollView and the LinearLayout.

 ## in layout.xml
 ```